...

 About Ramp

-Ramp is revolutionizing the corporate card and expense management landscape with its innovative approach to business cost savings.
-Unlike traditional corporate cards that focus on cash back and perks, Ramp integrates expense management directly into its card offering, allowing businesses to streamline their financial operations.
-With a remarkable net annualized revenue of $648 million in 2024—up 133% from the previous year—Ramp is rapidly expanding its market presence, driven by significant growth in card and bill pay volumes.
+Ramp is revolutionizing the corporate card and expense management landscape with its innovative approach to business spending.
+Launched in 2019, Ramp has quickly established itself as a leader by integrating expense management directly into its corporate card offerings.
+Unlike traditional players like Brex and American Express, Ramp focuses on cost savings rather than cash back, providing businesses with tools to streamline their financial operations.
+With an impressive net annualized revenue of $648 million in 2024—up 133% from the previous year—Ramp is on a rapid growth trajectory.

-The company’s unique features, such as automatic expense categorization and policy enforcement, empower finance teams to maintain control over spending while simplifying the expense reporting process.
+The company’s unique features, such as automatic expense categorization and policy enforcement, empower finance teams to maintain control over spending while simplifying the approval process.
 Ramp's technology leverages advanced optical character recognition (OCR) to digitize invoices, making reconciliation faster and more efficient.
-This focus on automation and user engagement sets Ramp apart from competitors like Brex and Divvy, positioning it as a leader in the increasingly crowded fintech space.
+This focus on automation and user engagement has resulted in a significant increase in transaction volume, with total payment volume soaring from $8 billion in 2022 to $18 billion in 2023.

 News